ebrehault/slides/plone/ploneconf-2017-keynote.md

 # Presenter Notes

+So that's **why** the Plone community is a thing, that's **why** Plone survived all along its long life.

+But it does not explain **how**.

 How Plone survived?
 Our complex tools and concepts are pharmakas, memory of the past, they are barriers but also helpful to solve today's issues.

 Disrupting the disruption

 reprendre À quel prix devient-on vraiment pluggable ?

+what's difference between me and (me - 10 years)?
+I know workflow, I know components, etc.

+I got this knowledge from the community, this knowledge ha sbeen built maybe 5 or 10 or 15 years before me.

+This knowledge is in the air, everybody could catch it, but the community helps to turn it into a cristal.

 --------------------------------------------------------------------------------